External bifold door locations: Patio, kitchen, extensions, and summer houses

 There are several benefits of having home cinemas that are separate from the main house.
 The main benefit being that you can enjoy a loud movie without disturbing the rest of the house.
 The home cinema can also double-up as a lounging area during the summer months.

 Blinds are very important for home cinemas, to reduce any glare.
-Vufold offers blinds specifically designed to fit our Master and Elite ranges.
-Vufold also offers integral blinds for the Status range which are designed to fit between the panes of glass for a stylish design.
+Vufold offers blinds specifically designed to fit our timber bifold doors and oak bifold doors ranges.
+Vufold also offers integral blinds for the aluminium bifold doors range which are designed to fit between the panes of glass for a stylish design.

 Multi-purpose summer houses